boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 ### Conclusion

 Go is still a pretty decent language.
 If you told me to write an API, or some task that needs to make a lot of disk/network calls quickly it would still be my first pick.
 I'm actually at the point where its replacing Python for a lot of my throwaway tasks except data merging were the lack of functional programming is still painful enough to suffer the speed hit.

+Things like sensible comparison between strings `stringA == stringB` and compile errors if you try to do the same with slices are really nice things and keep the principle of least surprise unlike Java which I used in the above comparisons.

 Yes, the binary sizes could be smaller (some [compile flags and upx](https://boyter.org/posts/trimming-golang-binary-fat/) can solve this), I would like it to be faster in some areas, GOPATH wasn't great but also not as bad as everyone made out, the default unit-tests framework is missing a lot of functionality, mocking is a bit of a pain etc...